barmstrong/week-in-ethereum/README.md

 # Token SOFA App

-This repo helps you build and launch a [Token app](https://www.tokenbrowser.com) written in Javascript.
+This repo helps you build a [Token app](https://www.tokenbrowser.com) with Javascript.

 We provide a [sample bot](https://github.com/tokenbrowser/token-app-js/tree/master/src) that can: